-If I had been carrying my passport on me the day I was mugged it would be long gone with my other possessions.
-Luckily I had followed the advice of a number of travelers including Travel Fashion Girl and had locked my passport in the hostel locker.
+If I’d been carrying my passport on me the day I was mugged, it would be long gone with my other possessions.
+Luckily, I’d followed the advice of a number of travelers – including Travel Fashion Girl – and had locked my passport in the hostel locker.
 My passport was my most important and valuable possession during my travels and while I was devastated by the loss of everything else I was unbelievably grateful to myself for not carrying it around with me.

 Although it isn’t always necessary to lock everything away (if you go on a day trip you may want your phone and camera), I know that I could have spent a little more time ensuring I only had the bare necessities on me when leaving the hostel.
 Because your passport is one of your biggest valuables, I’d consider this to be the most important of these travel safety tips.

 Read this post to learn how to keep your passport safe while traveling.

 One of the biggest things I have learnt from my experience is to separate my valuable items and keep those I do not need locked away.
 Unfortunately the purse that was stolen was carrying both my credit card and my debit card (the only two cards I had on my trip).
 This meant that I had absolutely no way of taking money out of the bank and created the hassle of having to constantly visit Western Union.

 From now on I know to separate my cards and leave one with my passport (along with emergency cash), ensuring I am able to access money even if the worst should happen.

 Read this post to learn about anti-theft travel accessories, like a bra stash and neck pouch.

 As well as packing more appropriately one of the most important lessons I have learnt is to not get lazy.
 No matter how hung-over you are or how comfortable you feel if you start to act careless with your possessions someone will notice.